Prunus maritima: Taxonomy

 The species was first described by Marshall in 1785 as Prunus maritima, the "Sea side Plumb".
 A few sources cite Wangenheim as the author, though Wangenheim's publication dates to 1787, two years later than Marshall's.

 A plant with rounded leaves, of which only a single specimen has ever been found in the wild, has been described as P. maritima var. gravesii (Small) G.J.Anderson, though its taxonomic status is questionable, and it may be better considered a cultivar P. maritima 'Gravesii'.
 The original plant, found in Connecticut, died in the wild in about 2000, but it is maintained in cultivation from rooted cuttings.

 Distribution and habitat

 The species can be found from Maine south to Maryland.
 Although sometimes listed as extending north to Canada's New Brunswick, the species is not known from collections there and does not appear in the most authoritative works on the flora of that province.

+The plant is salt tolerant and cold hardy.
+It prefers the full sun and well-drained soil.
+It spreads roots by putting out suckers but in coarse soil puts down a taproot.
+In dunes it is often partly buried in drifting sand.